gnowledge/gnowledge.github.io/projects/chatshaala-makerspace.md

 ## Joining the MakerSpace Chatshaala
 - Pls read Notice, 20 Aug 2021 [Here](https://metastudio.org/t/imp-annoucement-related-to-makerspace-chatshaala/12429)

-The discussions can be found on metaStudio: [Here](https://metastudio.org/c/chipchat/36)
+## The earlier discussions are recorded and can be found on metaStudio: [Here](https://metastudio.org/c/chipchat/36)

 ## FAQ